History of Startup Haven

 Part of the success of Startup Poker 2.0 was that it gave folks something to do that wasn’t classical networking.
 It’s no secret that many tech entrepreneurs are not natural networkers, except perhaps in situations where they are among their engineering peers.
 By engaging in a fun, mildly competitive activity with plenty of excitement and quiet moments to talk and get to know each other, poker helps create an esprit de corps that leads to meaningful relationships.

-After a few years of running Startup Poker 2.0 events, we found that there were other effective ways to add value to founders.
-We began experimenting with other events like Geeks on a Trail, Founder To Founder and sponsorship of other startup community events.
-We will continue to experiment with new ideas as we continually strive to support founders.
+After a couple of years of running Startup Poker 2.0 events, we found that there were other effective ways to add value to founders that had nothing to do with poker.
+That was the impetus for creating Startup Haven and the organization that would host Poker 2.0 event and try to find other ways to support founders.
+We began experimenting with other events like Founders Dinner, Geeks on a Trail, Founder To Founder and sponsorship of other startup community events.
+We will continue to experiment with new ideas as we continually strive to improve the lives of founders.

-As of 2016, Startup Haven membership has grown from a very humble 10 (yes, that’s were we started) Seattle founders, execs and investors to more than 1,500 in four cities… and we’re just getting started.
+As of 2018, Startup Haven membership has grown from a very humble 10 (yes, that’s were we started) Seattle founders, execs and investors to more than 1,600 in six cities.